iclr-blogposts/2023/_posts/2022-12-01-hitchhikers-momentum.md

 ### A connection between optimization methods and polynomials

 To compute easily the asymptotic rate of convergence for all admissible values of step-size and momentum, we'll use a connection between optimization of quadratic functions and the theory of orthogonal polynomials.
-This theory was extensively used in the early days of numerical analysis <d-cite key="Rutishauser1959"></d-cite> and provides an elegant and simple way to compute asymptotic rates (and non-asymptotic ones, althought not the topic of this blog post) from known results in the theory of orthogonal polynomials.
-We favor this technique for its simplicity and elegance, although ones ones that also be used with identical results.
+This theory was extensively used in the early days of numerical analysis <d-cite key="Rutishauser1959"></d-cite> and provides an elegant and simple way to compute asymptotic rates (and non-asymptotic ones, although not the topic of this blog post) from known results in the theory of orthogonal polynomials.
+We favor this technique for its simplicity and elegance, although ones that also be used with identical results.
 Other techniques include the linear operator technique used by Polyak,<d-cite key="polyak1964some"></d-cite> the estimate sequences technique pioneered by Nesterov<d-cite key="nesterov1983method"></d-cite> or the use of Lyapunov functions.<d-cite key="JMLR:v22:20-195">